Foo Fighters drummer Taylor Hawkins dies

 Foo Fighters drummer Taylor Hawkins has died at age 50.

-The band announced the news on social media, saying, “The Foo Fighters family is devastated by the tragic and untimely loss of our beloved Taylor Hawkins.
+The band announced the news on social media Friday night, saying, “The Foo Fighters family is devastated by the tragic and untimely loss of our beloved Taylor Hawkins.
 His musical spirit and infectious laughter will live on with all of us forever.
 Our hearts go out to his wife, children and family, and we ask that their privacy be treated with the utmost respect in this unimaginably difficult time.”

 The Associated Press reported that there were no immediate details about how Hawkins died.
 The Foo Fighters were on tour in South America.
 They played a festival in San Isidro, Argentina on Sunday and had been scheduled to play at another in Bogotá, Colombia on Friday night.